 Hi!
 I’m Tara!

-I’m a growth strategist, success coach, writer, and speaker with an international coaching practice dedicated to helping you start living the life you are meant for and grow into the person who can achieve all of your huge goals.
+I’m a certified high performance coach, registered nurse, writer, and speaker with an international coaching practice dedicated to showing you what you are exceptionally good at and how you can use that to enrich your own life and the lives of others.
+To do this, you have to be willing to grow into the person who can achieve all of your huge goals.

 My career started in critical care nursing and within a year (as soon as I was eligible) I had passed the exam to become certified in my specialty.
 I didn’t realize it at the time, but in retrospect adding more letters after my name to symbolize my achievements didn’t make me feel any more successful.
 I wanted more.